asfadmin/asf-harmony-gdal/README.md

 # This repository has been archived.
-The Harmony GDAL Adapter is now maintained at This project is now maintained at https://github.com/nasa/harmony-gdal-adapter
+The Harmony GDAL Adapter is now maintained at at https://github.com/nasa/harmony-gdal-adapter

 # harmony-gdal